adrianbaltag/web_scrapper/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you will need to add the following environment variables to your .env file, with your User Agent info.

-`API_KEY`
+The info can be found on [whatismybrowser.com](https://www.whatismybrowser.com/)

-`ANOTHER_API_KEY`
+`USER_AGENT`

 ## Acknowledgements